michaelnny/QLoRA-LLM/README.md

 # QLoRA-LLM

-Uses QLoRA for fine-tuning a language model (LLM) with basic tools such as PyTorch and Bitsandbytes, without any Hugging Face tools.
+A simple custom QLoRA implementation for fine-tuning a language model (LLM) with basic tools such as PyTorch and Bitsandbytes, completely decoupled from Hugging Face.

-Check the [article post](https://michaelnny.github.io/blog/QLoRA-LLM) on the discussion of the project.
+Check the [article post](https://www.vectortheta.com/blog/QLoRA-LLM) on the discussion of the project.

 # Motivation and Objective